websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-document-types.md

     ![Drag and drop main metadata fields](./defining-document-types/images/01.png)

 1. Expand the _Additional Metadata Fields_.
 1. Select a metadata set to associate with the document type.
-To learn more, see [Setting and Defining Metadata](./setting-and-defining-metadata.md).
+To learn more, see [Using Metadata Sets](./using-metadata-sets.md).

     ![Associate additional metadata sets.](./defining-document-types/images/02.png)